-Jim and Pat Kool & family.
+ABOUT US: Jim & Pat Kool and family.
 Owners of Northern Glories

 years.
 Our oldest daughter Elizabeth, who is 34, lives in Maine